enric16/Sprint-1.04/README.md

 Topics Covered:

- · PHP integration
- · OOP
- · Class and Subclass
+ · Creating and using objects in PHP.
+ · Using inheritance as a mechanism in objects.

 ## 📁 **Repository Structure**

- level1 - Beginner exercises on OOP in PHP.
+ Level1 -

 ## 🛠️ **Technologies Used**